skggm/skggm/_pages/skggm-writeup.md

 This technique estimates the precision over an ensemble of estimators with random penalties and bootstrapped samples.
 Specifically, in each trial we

-1. Draw boostrap samples by randomly subsampling $$\Xdata$$
+1. Draw boostrap samples by randomly subsampling $$\Xdata$$.
-2. Draw a random matrix penalty
+2. Draw a random matrix penalty.

 A final _proportion matrix_ is then estimated by summing or averaging the precision estimates from each trial.
 The precision support can be estimated by thresholding the proportion matrix.